 Mark is the owner of Narrows Escape Rainforest Retreat.
 Narrows Escape Rainforest Retreat is a boutique five star Montville hotel, winner of two Australian Tourism Awards and Queensland Tourism Awards Hall of Fame winner.
 The business enjoys a mix of domestic and international clientele.
 He also provides consulting services to the tourism industry through his business TripTick Tourism Consulting.
 Mark is the Deputy Chair of Sunshine Coast Destination Limited and has held this position for the past two years.
 He is on the Audit and Risk Committee and is Chair of the Digital Committee.
 Mark holds a Master of Business Administration and is a member of the Australian Institute of Company Directors (MAICD).
 Current and recent community and industry representations include: Director, Sunshine Coast Destination Limited 2012-current, Director, Sunshine Coast Business Council 2014-current, Chair, Sunshine Coast Tourism, Sport and Leisure Task force 2014, Member, Australian Tourism Export Council (ATEC), Secretary, Hinterland Tourism Sunshine Coast 2007-2012, and President, Skal International Sunshine Coast 2011-2013.
 He is an accomplished director and professional manager with experience in the tourism, service, retail, education and manufacturing sectors with extensive knowledge of marketing, strategic planning, financial management, information technology systems, social media and business administration.

-Peter Savoff is General Manager – Hotels, for the Anthony John Group, a highly successful, Queensland based property developer.
-The Group’s Hotel Division aims to build and manage a collection of high-end, boutique hotels.
-This began with its first, multi-award winning Emporium Hotel in Brisbane’s Fortitude Valley, with the newest flagship Emporium Hotel recently opened at South Bank.
+Peter Savoff recently completed over 12 years as General Manager – Hotels, for the Anthony John Group, a highly successful, Queensland based property developer.
+During this time, Peter led the development and management of the multi-award winning Emporium Hotel in Brisbane’s Fortitude Valley, with the newest flagship Emporium Hotel recently opened at South Bank in 2018.
 Peter has more than 25 years' experience in international hotel management, where he has worked extensively in all facets of Operations, Marketing and Business Development.
 His senior management experience includes many years as a Hotel GM and then as the Area Director of Marketing for InterContinental Hotels Group across Queensland, the Northern Territory and Papua New Guinea.
 Before launching the Emporium Hotels Group, Peter spent 3 years as CEO of McInnes Wilson Lawyers, one of Queensland’s largest law firms, where he was responsible for growing both the business and its profitability.
 However, the lure to return to the hotel industry and start up a new hotel brand was a challenge too exciting to refuse!
-Peter launched his management career with a Bachelor of Business (Hotel Management) from Victoria University and later completed a Master of Business Administration at the University of South Australia, followed by a Master of Commerical Law from the University of Melbourne.
+Peter launched his management career with a Bachelor of Business (Hotel Management) from Victoria University and later completed a Master of Business Administration at the University of South Australia, followed by a Master of Commercial Law from the University of Melbourne.
 Peter has served as a Board member of Business South Bank for 7 years, the Lord Mayor’s Economic Development Steering Committee, and was on the Board of Tourism and Events Queensland for 3 years (2009-2012).
 Peter is a QHA Delegate to the National Accommodation Hotel Division, and has also served on the QTIC Board since 2012 and is currently Deputy Chair.

 Stuart is a pastoralist from the western area of Quilpie Shire.
 He is the owner and Manager of Plevna Downs, a grazing enterprise dealing in organic wool, sheep and beef.
 Stuart served as a Councillor on Quilpie Shire Council from 1997 to 2004, as Deputy Mayor from 2004 to 2008 and was elected Mayor in 2012.
 He is Chair of the Outback Queensland Tourism Association.
 In 2008 Stuart founded the non-profit, charitable public company Outback Gondwana Foundation Ltd. He is the Chair and a Director on the board.
 The company was set up to preserve the natural assets of the south west region and educate the public in relation to the amazing paleontological discoveries being made there.
 Stuart holds a Bachelor of Engineering Degree (QUT) and is married to wife Robyn and has two adult children.